Seafischer/EarthDefender/README.md

 # EarthDefender
-A small game written in TScript by tglas
+A small game written in TScript, a Browser based language by [TGlas](https://github.com/TGlas)